teoguso/fluffy-flower/README.md

  - Any other findings on the data that you would like to share
  - Ideas about any further models or data transformations that you would try if you had more time

-Please try to make commits as often and concise as possible, to allow us to follow your working process.
+Please try to make commits as often and concise as possible to allow us to follow your working process.

 ### How to submit the code